12 min read

 I had no identity that didn’t involve me taking care of someone.
 I wasn’t a beloved wife.
 I didn’t even feel like me.

-That was my long-overdue epiphany, and I knew I had to leave him.
+That's when I knew I had to leave him.
 Immediately, but strategically.
-I couldn't take another tearful guilt trip.
+I didn't want to deal with another tearful guilt trip.

-I stopped trying to make him hear or understand me, and I stopped engaging with and reacting to his words.
+So I simply detached myself.
+I was still there physically, but I stopped trying to make him hear or understand me.
+I stopped engaging and reacting.
 I was just...there.

 Nowadays, they call it gray rocking, and he noticed pretty much right away, of course.
 He called me out on it before crying that I didn’t love him anymore.

-I wouldn’t lie anymore.
-The truth was I hadn't loved him for a long time, and by then, I could hardly stand him.
+The truth was, I hadn't loved him for a long time; by then, I could barely stand him.

 "I don’t want to be in this marriage anymore," I told him, my voice flat and emotionless.
 I couldn't even muster a skosh of fake sadness for his benefit.

-I couldn't do it anymore.
-The promise to myself that kept me strong enough to do what I had to do was that I wouldn't do this anymore.
+I just couldn't do it anymore.
+The promise I made to myself, which kept me strong enough to do what I had to do, was that I wouldn't do this anymore.

 And that’s when he suggested therapy.